 Please note that if you have more than 50 birds you are legally required to have a PIC under the Livestock Disease Control Act 1994.

 Producers with fewer than 50 egg producing birds (home producer)

 - You must identify and control the food safety hazards associated with egg production.
 Some record keeping is also required.

 - We have developed an educational pamphlet Producing safe eggs at home to help you understand how to produce safe eggs and meet your legal obligations.

-- You need only notify us if you want an egg stamp code (follow the 'apply for a Poultry PIC here' link).
+- You need only notify us if you want an egg stamp code (Apply for a Poultry PIC).